 Best Jobsite Table Saw

-Once more, we feature a DeWALT table saw in the review.
-This compact jobsite version is easy to transport because of its size.
-Like the others, it features a rack and pinion, telescoping fence, and it has a ripping capacity of 24-½ inches.
+This compact DeWALT jobsite saw is easy to transport thanks to its small size.
+Despite being compact, it features a rack and pinion, a telescoping fence, and it has a ripping capacity of 24-½ inches.

 What We Like